zieglerk/polynomial-decomposition/README.rst

 ==========

 add_count.sage
-    for a basic additive case, this gives the exact number of decomposable polynomials according to [GGZ10]_; also comparison with the numbers of [CHH04]_.
+    for *all* additive polynomials this gives the exact number of
+    $k$-collisions and by inclusion-exclusion the number of decomposables; see [GGZ10]_, compare to [CHH04]_.

 add_decompose.sage
-    for the (general) additive case, this determines the number and structure of all decompositions of an additive polynomial via the rational Jordan form of the Frobenius on its root space; see [GGZ10]_ and [F11]_.
+    for a *single* additive polynomial, this determines the structure of (the lattice of) right components via the rational Jordan form of the Frobenius on its root space; see [GGZ10]_ and [F11]_.

 compose_by_brute_force.sage